Eschatologue/CM_wiki/docs/gameplay/combat/index.md

 During your move, you can pass through the space of an ally, a creatyre that has the Incapacitated condition, a Tiny creature, or a creatyre that is two sizes larger or smaller than you.

 You can't willingly end a move in a space occupied by another creatyre.
 If you somehow end a turn in a space with another creature, you have the Prone condition unless you are Tiny or are of a larger size than the other creature.

+## Making an Attack

+When you take the Attack action, you make an attack.
+Some other actions, Bonus Actions, and Reactions also let you make an attack.
+Whether you strike with a Melee weapon, fire a Ranged weapon, or make an attack roll as part of a spell, an attack has the following structure:

+1. **Choose a Target.** Pick a target within your attack's range: a creature, an object, or a location.
+2. **Determine Modifiers.** The DM determines whether the target has Cover (see the next section) and whether you have Advantage or Disadvantage against the target.
+In addition, spells, special abilities, and other effects can apply penalties or bonuses to your attack roll.
+3. **Resolve the Attack.** Make the attack roll, as detailed earlier in this chapter.
+On a hit, you roll damage unless the particular attack has rules that specify otherwise.
+Some attacks cause special effects in addition to or instead of damage.